 - Correct errors, by including deductions and credits missed on original return

 Filing missing returns and/or adding missed credits and deductions by amending the original return is one of the most overlooked ways to reduce or eliminate a tax debt.

 Payment in full is, in essence, just what it sounds like – you pay your tax bill right away.
 Use this option when the IRS notice of taxes due is correct.
-This pays the debt immediately and stops any additional penalty and interest accruing.
+This pays the debt immediately and stops any additional penalties and interest from accruing.

 Installment agreements and an OIC are other ways of paying down your debt.

 You can request an installment agreement if you are up-to-date on all your tax returns and your debt is manageable, but you just need a little more time to pay it.
 With an installment agreement, you pay off your bill little by little – in installments – each month, till you’re out of debt.
 You are still responsible for all interest and any additional penalties assessed while you are paying the bill.

 An OIC is an agreement with you and the IRS to let you settle your tax bill for less than the original amount.
 However, you have to meet certain requirements for an OIC:

 - Would paying your debt create economic hardship?

 - Did you recently have unusual or inordinate expenses because of catastrophic issues like a seriously ill family member, or living in a disaster area?

 - Has your income dropped in a big way because of unforeseen circumstances?